robocode-dev/tank-royale/docs/docs/articles/coordinates-and-angles.md

 Robocode Tank Royale uses the classic trigonometric functions for angles and directions.
 Hence, 0°/360° is east, 90° is north, 180° is west, and 270° is south.
 When turning a bot to the right, the angle moves in the clockwise direction.

-> Note that this is different from the original version of Robocode.
-With the original Robocode the 0°/360° is to the
+> Note the coordinate system is different from the original version of Robocode.
+With the original Robocode the
-> north, and 90° is to the east.
-Therefore, the turning in the original Robocode was moving in the opposite direction.
+> 0° and 360° is to the north, and 90° is to the east.
+Therefore, the turning in the original Robocode was moving in the
+> opposite direction.
+> This change was made to the new version of Robocode to make it easier to use ordinary math.